DataUniversum/dbt_project/_templates/models/DataVault.md

         - ##business_key_2## -- OPTIONAL, if business key is a composite key

     {#- OPTIONAL - remove if not used. -#}
-    {#- Provide definition of hash diff, if DV stage object contains satellite payload(s). -#}
-    {#- In case you have multi-active key, they have to be included in the hashdiff. -#}
     ##hash_diff_name##:
         is_hashdiff: true
         columns: